 That’s a much easier price for most coaches to comfortably present to clients.

 #2.
-Behavior coaching sessions are worth more.
+Wellness Coaching sessions are worth more.

 We’re with you, training is absolutely amazing and a very powerful tool to enhance your clients’ lives.

 But training alone rarely produces the results your clients are aiming at.

 You know this from experience.
 You have clients right now who work their tails off in the gym but don’t see the results they’re pursuing.